 Students have learnt about uniform accelerated motion and laws of motion in the earlier chapter called ‘motion’.
 However, in Chapter 7 of Andhra board Physical Science textbook, students will study about gravitation and uniform circular motion which is an example of non-uniform accelerated motion.
 Some of the important topics covered in this unit are;

 Uniform Circular Motion

 Uniform circular motion is described as the motion of a body with constant speed in a circular path.

 Law Of Gravitation

-According to the law of gravitation, a body having certain mass will experience an attractive force that is directly proportional to the product of their masses.
+According to the law of gravitation, a body having a certain mass will experience an attractive force that is directly proportional to the product of their masses.
 However, the force is inversely proportional to the square of the distance between the two objects.

-The acceleration which is always directed towards the centre of the circle or a force that makes a body follow a curved path is known as centripetal acceleration.
+The acceleration, which is always directed towards the centre of the circle or a force that makes a body follow a curved path is known as centripetal acceleration.

 The net force required to keep a body in uniform circular motion is called “Centripetal force”.
 It is mostly directed towards the centre around which the body is moving.

 A free fall is a motion of a body when the force of gravity acts on it.
 During free fall condition, a body experiences a state of ‘weightlessness’.

 The point, where the total weight of the body acts is known as the centre of gravity.
 It is the point, at which the weight of a body is evenly dispersed and all sides are in balance.